daveseah/rb2019-tennis/README.md

 - Make sure you are in the `bp2019-pong/game` directory
 - In the terminal, `npm run list:ports` to see the list of available serial ports
 - Find the _serial port path_ for your arduino board and copy it to the clipboard.
-- Edit `serial.js` in the `CONFIG` section at top, adding `COM1` and `COM2` paths to your serial ports.
+- Edit `server/serial.js` in the `CONFIG` section at top, adding `COM1` and `COM2` paths to your serial ports.

 Now to run the SERVER itself:

 - Open terminal window, and make sure you are in the `bp2019-pong/game` directory
-- With Arduino connected, type `npm run server`.
+- `npm run server`
-- As you diddle the encoder, you should see number output in the terminal window.
+- You will see some text appear describing what the server is doing.
+If you have compatible hardware plugged into the USB port and you have configured `server/serial.js`, you should see a successful connection message.
-- NOTE: The values are sent only if a change is detected
+- Next you will run the Game Client to see if the data is being received

 ### Run the Game Client